 So many things you can do with left over vegetables, and I’m starting with potatoes - keep scanning down for the other vegetables, herbs and vegetable dishes!
 Start thinking of your leftovers as the most expensive food items in your house – you’ve invested your hard earned money into that food, and your valuable time, as well.
 You’ve planned, shopped, transported, stored and prepared them – don’t waste them!

 Left overs can easily be the building blocks for another dish later in the week.
-Think, as you put away your food after dinner, for ways to use your leftover vegetables as a convenience item for another dish!
+Think, as you put away your food after dinner, for ways to use your leftover vegetables as a convenience item for another dish later in the week.

 Au Gratin – Thin with milk to make instant cheese soup.

-- You could add leftover baked potatoes to a soup or potpie if appropriate.
+- Add left over baked potatoes to a soup or potpie if appropriate.

-- You can make a quick leftover baked potato soup for one or two by melting a tablespoon of butter, adding a tablespoon of flour, cook a minute or two, add 1 1/2 cups of milk and your leftover potato pieces.
+- Make a quick leftover baked potato soup for one or two by melting a tablespoon of butter, adding a tablespoon of flour, cook a minute or two, add 1 1/2 cups of milk and your leftover potato pieces.
 Add cheese if you like.

-- You can cut potatoes into quarters, dip in melted butter, roll in Parmesan cheese and bake at 400 till crunchy and brown.
+- Cut potatoes into quarters, dip in melted butter, roll in Parmesan cheese and bake at 400 degrees, turning once, till crunchy and brown.

 - Make twiced baked potatoes – remove the potato from the skin, mix with butter, sour cream, cream cheese, and/or cheese.
 Pile it all back in and bake until warmed through and cheese is melted, about 20 minutes.

 Hash Browns -